Skip to main content

 Methods of Assessment: School examinations:

-• 1 x 3 hour examination – end of Term 4 (Pre-Q).
+• 1 x 3-hour examination – end of Term 4 (Pre-Q).
 The total mark available is 120.
-Candidates answer three compulsory short answer questions (20 marks per question, weighted at 50% of total available marks).
-Candidates also answer three compulsory long answer questions (20 marks per question, weighted at 50% of total available marks), which requires them to interpret and analyse previously unseen data relevant to a business context
+Candidates answer three compulsory short answer questions (20 marks per question, weighted at 50%).
+Candidates also answer three compulsory long answer questions (20 marks per question, weighted at 50%), which requires them to interpret and analyse previously unseen data relevant to a business context

 Special equipment/costs: Three workbooks for $18 (cost is approximate and subject to change).